-The Exchange believes that its proposal is consistent with Section 6(b) of the Act,12 in general, and furthers the objectives of Section 6(b)(5) of the Act,13 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest, by preventing companies that have not demonstrated compliance with the Exchange's initial listing standards, and companies that have sought bankruptcy protection, from trading on the Exchange during the pendency of the Hearings Panel's review of a Delisting Determination.
+The Exchange believes that its proposal is consistent with Section 6(b) of the Act, 14 in general, and furthers the objectives of Section 6(b)(5) of the Act, 15 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest, by preventing companies that have not demonstrated compliance with the Exchange's initial listing standards, and companies that have sought bankruptcy protection, from trading on the Exchange during the pendency of the Hearings Panel's review of a Delisting Determination.
 Nasdaq believes that allowing such companies to continue trading on the Exchange is confusing to investors and raises investor protection concerns.

-In the case of companies whose business plan is to complete one or more acquisitions and companies that complete a business combinations with a non-Nasdaq entity resulting in a change in control, allowing continued trading on the Exchange would
+In the case of companies that complete a business combinations with a non-Nasdaq entity resulting in a change in control, allowing continued trading on the Exchange would permit companies that are effectively new entities to be listed without